 Why do I even bring this up?

-This summer, I had the privilege of visiting the Pacific Science Center in Seattle as part of our family vacation.
+This summer, I had the privilege of visiting the Pacific Science Center as part of our CityPASS in Seattle as part of our family vacation.
 While there, I was drawn to a large wall highlighting many of the world’s ‘failures.’
-Apparently this is a temporary exhibit, but it sure is one that I have found myself reflecting upon many times since my visit.
+Apparently, this is a temporary exhibit, but it sure is one that I have found myself reflecting upon many times since my visit.

 The question, “What if everyone stopped trying the first time they failed?” immediately caught my eye.
 A closer look at the wall and I found pictures and information about individuals I certainly never would have considered failures.
 In fact, I couldn’t even picture them failing at anything!